-This step-by-step guide illustrates how to convert a PowerPoint slide-show into video so you can distribute presentations more easily:
+This step-by-step guide illustrates how to convert your PowerPoint presentations into video files so you can distribute slideshows more easily across platforms:

-1. You can upload PowerPoint videos to YouTube, Facebook, etc. and some of your creations could go viral.
+- You can upload PowerPoint videos to YouTube, Facebook, and other video sharing websites.

-2. You can transer PowerPoint slides to an iPod or a mobile phone and enjoy the presentations while on the move even without a PowerPoint viewer app.
+- You can transer PowerPoint slides to your mobile phone and enjoy the presentations while on the move even without a PowerPoint viewer app.

 The possibilities are endless.
 PowerPoint files converted to video using this technique also preserve all the voice narrations.
 And as expected, the total cost is $0.